devsearch-epfl/devsearch-lookup/README.md

 ## Setup the database
 * Install MongoDB
-* Run the database daemon
+* Run the database daemon (if it is not already started)

 `mongod --dbpath some/path`
 * Get some features from the offline Spark job